-St. Luke's School is a private, secular day school in New Canaan, Connecticut, serving grades 5-12.
-Blackbaud, Inc. ("Blackbaud") is a cloud-based software company that provides services to thousands of schools, hospitals, and non-profits, including St. Luke's School.
-St. Luke's School was notified by Blackbaud on July 16, 2020 that it had discovered a ransomware attack on Blackbaud's network in May 2020.
-Blackbaud reported that it conducted an investigation, determined that there had been unauthorized access to its systems between February 7, 2020 to May 20, 2020, that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
+Rutgers Preparatory School is a private college-preparatory school in Somerset, New Jersey.
+Blackbaud, Inc. ("Blackbaud") is a cloud-based software company that provides services to thousands of schools, hospitals, and non-profits, including Rutgers Preparatory School.

+Rutgers Preparatory School was notified by Blackbaud on July 16, 2020, of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
+Blackbaud reported that it conducted an investigation, determined that there had been unauthorized access to its systems between February 7, 2020 and May 20, 2020, that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
 Blackbaud also reported that it has been working with law enforcement.

-Initially, Blackbaud informed St. Luke's School that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
-However, Blackbaud's further investigation determined that was not the case, and informed St. Luke's School of their updated findings on September 29, 2020.
+Initially, Blackbaud informed Rutgers Preparatory School that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
+However, Blackbaud's further investigation determined that this was not the case, and informed Rutgers Preparatory School of their updated findings on September 29, 2020.

-Following receipt of the notifications about the incident from Blackbaud, St. Luke's School launched its own investigation and worked with Blackbaud to identify the individuals whose information may have been involved.
-On December 2, 2020, St. Luke's School determined that the backup files contained information pertaining to four Maine residents, including the individuals' names and Social Security numbers.
+Following receipt of the notifications about the incident from Blackbaud, Rutgers Preparatory School conducted its own investigation of the Blackbaud services used by Rutgers Preparatory School and the information provided by Blackbaud to determine what information was involved in the incident.

+On November 18, 2020, Rutgers Preparatory School determined that the backup files contained information pertaining to certain donors, 2 of whom were subsequently determined to be Maine residents, including the residents' names and Social Security numbers.

-Beginning today, February 24, 2021, St. Luke's School is providing written notice to the Maine residents by mailing a letter via United States Postal Service First-Class mail.
-A sample copy of the notification letter is enclosed.
-St. Luke's School is offering the Maine residents complimentary, two-year memberships to credit monitoring and identity theft prevention services through CyberScout.
-St. Luke's School is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
-St. Luke's School has also established a dedicated phone number where the individuals may obtain more information regarding the incident.
+Beginning today, February 18, 2021, Rutgers Preparatory School is providing written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail.
+A sample copy of the notification letter is enclosed.1 Rutgers Preparatory School is offering the Maine residents complimentary, two-year memberships to credit monitoring and identity theft prevention services through CyberScout.
+Rutgers Preparatory School is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
+Rutgers Preparatory School has also established a dedicated phone number where the individuals may obtain more information regarding the incident.

-Blackbaud has informed St. Luke's School that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+To help prevent something like this from happening again, Rutgers Preparatory School is re-evaluating its relationship with Blackbaud and reviewing the security requirements it has for its data solution service vendors.
+Blackbaud has informed Rutgers Preparatory School that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.

-&lt;sup>1 This report does not waive St. Luke's School's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+1 This report does not waive Rutgers Preparatory School's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.